aosman101/tfl-realtime-lakehouse/README.md

   - data/silver/

 Example quick check using DuckDB (locally)

 "`bash
-# open a DuckDB shell against the folder
+## Launch a DuckDB shell in the specified folder.
 duckdb
 -- inside duckdb shell:
 .read data/duckdb_init.sql  -- if provided, or use: